Hilary Lappin-Scott

-Hilary Margaret Lappin-Scott OBE FLS (born 1955) is a British microbiologist whose field of research is microbial biofilms.
+Hilary Margaret Lappin-Scott OBE FLS FLSW PFHEA FAAM FRSB (born 1955) is a British microbiologist whose field of research is microbial biofilms.
 In 2009 Hilary was elected as the second female President of the Society for General Microbiology (SGM) in 70 years and served in this role until 2012.
 In September 2019 she was elected as President of the Federation of European Microbiological Societies (FEMS), being the first President from the UK.

 She has also been President of the International Society for Microbial Ecology (ISME) at the same time, serving two terms in this role (2006-2010).
 She is currently Pro-Vice Chancellor for Strategic Development and External Relations at Swansea University.
-Hilary received the honour of Officer of the Order of the British Empire (OBE) in the 2018 New years honours list.
+Hilary received the honour of Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours list.

 Early life and education

 Hilary Margaret Lappin is the daughter of Edward Lappin and his wife Thelma (née Consitt).
 She was born in Middlesbrough, where she attended St Joseph's Infant and Junior School Middlesbrough and St Mary's Convent, Middlesbrough, before reading Environmental Science at the University of Warwick from 1977–80, and completed her PhD at the University of Warwick on herbicide degradation by microbial communities.